AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/data_access_tutorial/data_access_tutorial.md

 # How to Query Data via Data Access API

 ## 1 Objective
-In this step by step tutorial, we will focus on how to locate, access, and download data stored within a dataset using the Adobe Cloud Platform Data Access API.
+In this step by step tutorial, we will focus on how to locate, access, and download data stored within a dataset using Adobe Cloud Platform Data Access API.
 This article will also go into some of the unique features of the Data Access API, such as Paging and Partial Downloads.
+The steps that will be explained in this tutorial are:

+* Locating the data
+* Retrieving the files belonging to a batch
+* Accessing the file and downloading the data

 ### 1.1 Audience
-This document is aimed at technical personas and should be a useful tool for all users that need to consume the Adobe Cloud Platform APIs, understand the Adobe Cloud Platform architecture, or architect integrations between customer-owned and 3rd party systems with the Adobe Cloud Platform.
+This document is aimed at technical personas and should be a useful tool for all users that need to consume Adobe Cloud Platform APIs, understand Adobe Cloud Platform architecture, or architect integrations between customer-owned and 3rd party systems with Adobe Cloud Platform.

 Personas Include: Data Engineers, Data Architects, Data Scientists, App Developers